garrandall/popular-music-data/tracks/it-s-a-new-day--part-1-----part-2--james-brown.md

 Ain't it funky now?
 Good god, ain't it funky now?
 Hey, yeah, yeah!
-Can i get some help?
+Can I get some help?
 I gotta have some help!
 I wanna get some help!
 Wanna get some help!
-I wanna, wanna, wanna, wanna, wanna, wanna, wanna, i wanna, i wanna, i wanna Yeah, now!
+I wanna, wanna, wanna, wanna, wanna, wanna, wanna, I wanna, I wanna, I wanna Yeah, now!
 Good god!
 Can i, can i, can i, can i, can i, can i, yeah!
-Never get so confident, so it's nothing you want to know You caught up your time, you lose your thing, you think you got to blow You know i got what it takes to take a plea until balls You gotta use it carefully and it can't be a total loss You girl, looky here!
+Never get so confident, so it's nothing you want to know You caught up your time, you lose your thing, you think you got to blow You know I got what it takes to take a plea until balls You gotta use it carefully and it can't be a total loss You girl, looky here!
 Sister, when you tell your love your man, get how, telling that